EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 ----
 - Select version to install.
 - Keep mailto=root and set an alias for root?
-- Better logic for running freshclam for the first time, or clamd sefrvice migh bail.
+- Better logic for running freshclam for the first time, or clamd service might bail out.
 Make a service?
 Or install cron packages.
-- Move php dependencies to individual tasks?
-- Update basic options (admin_pass, admin_email, ...).
-- Activate calendar app?
+- Some options are not updated (ie admin_pass, admin_email).
 - Abstract the list of servers, currently `owncloud-owncloud-servers` is used.
+- Full playbook example, including haproxy, mysql, nfs server...

 Licence
 -------